 In law school, they spent a large amount of time teaching us the law, a medium amount of time teaching us to apply the law, and a small amount of time teaching us how to find the law we did not know.
-Below are things I believe they don’t teach in law school, that are necessary to understand when practicing law.
+Below are the things I believe they don’t teach you in law school that are necessary to understand when practicing law.

-- 6) Ineffective management is worked around, not through. the flip side of #5 is a lesson for managers too.
-If some one comes to you, in person or by email or otherwise, about an issue with a coworker or a department policy and you address the issue by presenting it to the focus of the problem, do not expect to ever be told again about the problems in your office.
-Employees will develop their own work-arounds, whether they are good for the company or not, if the alternative is to be labeled the complainer by their coworkers.
+- Ineffective management is worked around, not through. the flip side of #5 is a lesson for managers too.
+If someone comes to you, in person, or by email or otherwise, about an issue with a coworker or a department policy and you address the issue by presenting it to the focus of the problem, do not expect to ever be told again about the problems in your office.
+Employees will develop their own workarounds, whether they are good for the company or not if the alternative is to be labeled the complainer by their coworkers.